Fender Play Review

 - Standout Features – 6.5/10 – best-in-class learning path/user flow, interactive lessons + exercises, most eye catching design, progress tracker.
 No extras/bonuses really included.

-Should You Subscribe: YES, if you’re just getting started with guitar and need a well-structured beginner program that will get you from A to B easily (and if a fun way), Fender Play might be the best program for you.
+Should You Subscribe: YES, if you’re just getting started with guitar and need a well-structured beginner program that will get you from A to B easily (and if a fun way), This might be the best program for you.
+(Use Coupon Code learntoplay50 for 50% Off an Annual Plan + a 2 Week Free Trial!)

 More About the Program

-Fender Play is a very step-by-step approach to going from not knowing anything, to being able to play at a novice level in the most popular styles, without much confusion or overwhelm.
-When we started our Fender Play review, we found this program had our favorite style of lessons – short, concise and engaging.
+The lessons are presented in a very step-by-step approach to going from not knowing anything, to being able to play at a novice level in the most popular styles, without much confusion or overwhelm.
+When we started our review of Fender Play, we found this program had our favorite style of lessons – short, concise and engaging.
 You start to play cool riffs almost immediately.
 It’s also very affordable when comparing to other platforms.

 The learning path Fender has laid out is the best we’ve seen.
 You start by answering a couple of questions to determine the best path for you.
 And then you’re right into playing (after a couple short fundamentals video).
 These “basics” content are interspersed with more engaging exercises and tutorials based on popular songs/riffs.
 It’s not 1+ hours of dry fundamentals straight.